 The Drag multiple UVs option in the Settings will allow you to select multiple UVs that are overlapping instead of just one.
+You can press B to toggle it on/off.
 There is also a button in the UVs panel to toggle this on/off.

 There is a small crosshair that becomes visible when you select UV coordinates.
 It automatically centers itself on the selection unless you begin to manually move it.
 Pressing C will recenter it again.

 To move the crosshair, simply click and drag it like you would a UV coordinate.

 If you hold Shift while dragging the crosshair, it will snap to any UVs you are hovering over.